Average Median Income/Salary in Singapore by Age, Etc [2026]

 The COVID-19 pandemic has caused dramatic industry changes over a short period.

-Some industries have recovered, while some will never, and then there are those who have performed exceedingly well.
+Some industries have recovered, while some will never, and then there are those that have performed exceedingly well.

 Here are the average incomes by industry:

-Looking at the trend over the past 10 years, the industry of financial and insurance services has always provided the highest median income, which is still growing.
+Looking at the trend over the past 10 years, the financial and insurance services industry has always provided the highest median income, which is still growing.
 It is likely to perform well in the future, too, because of Singapore’s positioning to be a strong financial hub.

 In Closing